Master of Social Work (MSW)

-Applications for the School of Social Work must be received by January 15th* of each year for enrollment in the following fall semester.
+The completed application packet for the School of Social Work must be received by January 15th* of each year for enrollment in the following fall semester.
 Applications will only be processed if all documents are received on time.
 Applicants may be asked to schedule an interview with a faculty member as part of the screening process for admission to the MSW program.
 The application process is lengthy.
 It is recommended to begin no later than December 15th.

 *Should January 15th fall on a weekend, application packets will be due by the end of business (5:00 pm P.S.T.) the last weekday BEFORE January 15th.